Air Permits to Construct: Before You Build

 Land clearing, soil load bearing tests, leveling of the area, sewer and utility lines, road building, power line installation, fencing, construction shack building, etc., are considered "site clearance/preparation."
 However, once the soil and site are ready for foundations, the first excavation into the readied soil is "start of construction."

-If you have any questions regarding the definition of "start of construction,"please submit them in writing to the Office of Permitting and Registration, Air Permits Division, with copies to the appropriate TCEQ regional office and any local program(s).
+If you have any questions regarding the definition of "start of construction,"please submit them in writing to the Office of Air, Air Permits Division, with copies to the appropriate TCEQ regional office and any local program(s).
 Please note that statements made over the telephone or during meetings are not acceptable as authorization to perform any activity which may subsequently be determined to be unauthorized "start of construction."
 Each request for clarification must be in writing with sufficient detail to identify the specific activity in question, and the TCEQ authorization in response to this request must be in writing for the authorization to be valid.

 REMEMBER -- VERBAL REQUESTS AND AUTHORIZATIONS OR AGREEMENTS REACHED VIA TELEPHONE OR IN MEETINGS ARE NOT VALID UNLESS FOLLOWED UP WITH WRITTEN REQUESTS AND AUTHORIZATIONS!